-The daily schedule is designed for you to prepare the materials indicated for a given date BEFORE the Zoom class meetings.
+The daily schedule is designed for you to prepare the materials indicated for a given date BEFORE the class meetings.
 You are expected to come to class well prepared so that you will be ready to participate in communication activities in a meaningful context with your instructor and classmates.

-As you know, a summer intensive course covers the materials for one semester within six weeks, and completing homework alone is not sufficient to perform well in class.
-Therefore, it is very important that you put a great deal of effort into daily preparation, for 4.5-6 hours every day outside of the Zoom meetings.
-Those 4.5-6 hours include time for you to do the following:
+This is an intensive language course for which you will receive five credit hours.
+Therefore, it is very important that you put a great deal of effort into daily preparation, for 1.5-2 hours every day outside of the class.
+These two hours include time for you to: